Leioproctus huakiwi

 Leioproctus huakiwi is a species of bee in the family Colletidae family.
 This species was first described in 2007 and is endemic to New Zealand.
 L. huakiwi is a solitary bee, small and mainly black in appearance.
 It nests in the ground in bare, dry and fine soil.
 This species has been the subject of a successful translocation in Canterbury in 2005.

 Taxonomy

 This species was first described in 2007 by Barry James Donovan and named Leiproctus huakiwi.
 The holotype specimen was collected by Donovan and held in the New Zealand Arthropod Collection.

 Description

-This species is small, varying between 7.7 to 11.8 millimetres in length, with the female being larger than the male.
+This species is small, varying between 7.7 and 11.8 millimetres in length, with the female being larger than the male.
 Both the male and female of this species are mostly black in appearance with their antennae being mostly brown and their metasoma terminal segment being brown to black with the apex portion being red.
 The female of the species can be distinguished from similar looking species as it has a raised vertical ridge on its face.